 Cullompton is a small service area signed only from the northbound side.
 Southbound traffic can access it from J28 just like northbound, it's just that there are no signs.

-Catering: Costa, McDonald's, Warren's Bakery, Nescafe Alegria Shops: WHSmith Main Amenities: Quicksilver, Showers Hotel: none Charging Points: GRIDSERVE Electric Highway 50kW CCS & CHAdeMO & 22kW Type 2, IONITY 350kW CCS Forecourt: Shell, Select, Deli by Shell, Costa Express, Air1 AdBlue, Car Wash, Free Cash Machine
+Catering: Costa Coffee, McDonald's, Warrens Bakery, Costa Express Shops: WHSmith Amenities: Quicksilver, Showers Outdoor Space: No grass space Charging Points: GRIDSERVE Electric Highway 50kW CCS, 50kW CHAdeMO & 22kW Type 2; IONITY 350kW CCS Forecourt: Shell, Select, Deli by Shell, Costa Express, Car Wash, Free Cash Machine

-First 3 hours free for all vehicles, after which you must pay £28 per 24 hour period.
+First 3 hours free for all vehicles, after which charges apply:

 This information is provided to us by third parties.
 You should always check with staff on site.